CKB AI

 Installation

-CKB AI Servers:
+CKB AI Server:

-claude mcp add --transport http ckb-tools http://mcp.ckbdev.com/tools
+claude mcp add --transport http ckb-ai https://mcp.ckbdev.com/ckbai

 Playwright:

-claude mcp add playwright npx @playwright/mcp@latest
+codex mcp add playwright -- npx @playwright/mcp@latest

-Configure Your CLAUDE.md
+Configure Your CLAUDE.md or AGENTS.md

 ## CKB Development